axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/footer/README.md

 ### dynamic

-Dynamic specifies, if you want the footer to contain static links, that will just route you forward, or if you want to use callback to react on clicks yourself.
-If dynamic is not set, the callbacks you hand into the component will not have any effect.
+Set the dynamic property (boolean), if you want to use callbacks for links.
+Otherwise they will not work.